 Suraj Pol leads to the first courtyard, “JALEB CHOWK”.
-It is the main courtyard, where the King’s army were welcomed after their arrival from the borders.
+It is the main courtyard, where they welcomed the King’s army, after their arrival from the borders.

 The next section is called “Diwan-i-Aam” that refers to the “Hall of Public Audience”.
-Here is where the king conducts darbars, that is the king meets his state people, listens to their problem and solves them.
+Here is where the king conducts darbars.
+In other words, the King meets his state people, listens to their problem and solves them.

 The next section consists of a gate called “Ganesh Pol”.
-As the Rajput Kings are Hindus, this gate indicated their God Ganesh.
+As the Rajput Kings are Hindus, this gate indicates the God Ganesh.

-“JAI MANDIR” is also called as “Hall of Victory”, where the Royal Queens welcome the King with Scented water and flowers, after they won the battle.
-This section also consists of “SUKH MAHAL” also called as “Hall of Pleasure”, where the Royal King take rest.
-This is the place where the climate is artificially cooled by flowing the water through open pipes that leads to the garden.
+“JAI MANDIR” is also called as “Hall of Victory”, where the Royal Queens welcome the King with Scented water and flowers after they won the battle.
+In addition, this section also consists of “SUKH MAHAL” also called “Hall of Pleasure”, where the Royal King takes rest.
+This is the place where the climate is artificially cool down by flowing the water through open pipes that lead to the garden.

-This section consists of an interesting place called “SHEESH MAHAL” is also called as the “MIRROR PALACE”, where the walls and the ceilings are beautifully built and embossed with mirrors, even more stunning during nights with the oil lamps.
+This section consists of an interesting place called “SHEESH MAHAL” is also called the “MIRROR PALACE”, where the walls and the ceilings are beautifully built and embossed with mirrors, even more, stunning during nights with the oil lamps.

 The main water source to this fort is Maota Lake.
-The saffron garden is located in the middle of the lake and it looks a Persian carpet floating in the water.
+In addition, the saffron garden is located in the middle of the lake and it looks a Persian carpet floating in the water.

-If you missed my earlier post on exploration of Jaipur click – episode 3!
+If you missed my earlier post on the exploration of Jaipur click – episode 3!

 Stay tuned for the upcoming episodes!!

 You can also allow Push message that asks your Permission when You read the blog for the first time.